 But it didn’t feel right.
 We live in a blame culture where people now assume that if anything goes wrong you should sue.
 Yes, Isabel would have a rough time because of her surgery and subsequent deformity, but money wasn’t going to help.
 By suing we would only have succeeded in putting doctors off medicine.
 It seemed somehow vindictive.
 We have forgiven the doctors for not spotting the potentially fatal symptoms.
 These newly qualified young doctors just don’t have the experience to diagnose fatally sick children.

-The doctors who have donated their time to help get ISABEL up and running have all said the fact that we didn’t sue the NHS made them sit up and think.
+The doctors who have donated their time to help get Isabel up and running have all said the fact that we didn’t sue the NHS made them sit up and think.
 To blame doctors for what had happened to our daughter would have achieved nothing.
-The creation of ISABEL, on the other hand, could help to save children’s lives.
-The beauty of ISABEL is that in gives non-specialists the ability to become specialist consultants.
+The creation of Isabel, on the other hand, could help to save children’s lives.
+The beauty of Isabel is that it gives non-specialists the ability to become specialist consultants.
 We never dreamt it would become this big this fast.

 Some people have asked would we have sued if Isabel had died, and it’s hard to know the answer to that one.
 But I don’t think so.
 I hope not, anyway.